Skip to contents

 Endpoint

 We are using the OPAL instance E-Learning-Informationsportal für Sächsische Hochschulen, so our package sets the endpoint for upload2opal to https://bildungsportal.sachsen.de/opal/.
-If you use a different OPAL instance, you can either pass this to endpoint of upload2opal or just set it as an environment variable in the .Renviron file: RQTI_API_ENDPOINT=“yoururl”.
+If you use a different OPAL instance, you can either pass this to the endpoint parameter of upload2opal or just set it in .Rprofile: Sys.setenv(RQTI_API_ENDPOINT = "yoururl").
 When initiating an rqti project in RStudio through New Project, you have the option to configure the API endpoint at that stage.
-This configuration is also just written to the .RProfile file.
+This configuration is also just written to the .Rprofile file.

 Error Handling

 403 - Authorization failed.
 Some universities allow the use of the API only within the university network.
 You may need to run a VPN client to use the API.
-For TU Chemnitz see here
+For TU Chemnitz see here: https://www.tu-chemnitz.de/urz/network/access/vpn.html

 If you already run a VPN client, please check with your IT and/or OPAL provider, whether the API can be used and what configuration you need.

-Your RQTI_API_USER and/or RQTI_API_PASSWORD are wrong or your credentials are not sufficient to work with the API.
+401 - Unauthorized.
+Your RQTI_API_USER or RQTI_API_PASSWORD are wrong or your credentials are not sufficient to work with the API.
 Please be aware that students typically do not possess author rights by default and are required to request such privileges before utilizing the API.
 To facilitate this process, it is advisable to reach out to your IT and/or OPAL provider for assistance.